Jaan Ki Baazi

-Jaan Ki Baazi is a 1985 Indian Hindi-language action film directed by Ajay Kashyap, starring Sanjay Dutt, Anita Raj, Anuradha Patel, and Gulshan Grover.
-The film was remade in Telugu as Mr. Hero starring Dr. Rajasekhar.
+Jaan Ki Baazi is a 1985 Indian Hindi-language action film directed by Ajay Kashyap, starring Sanjay Dutt, Anita Raj, Anuradha Patel and Gulshan Grover.
+It was remade in Telugu as Mr. Hero (1988) starring Dr. Rajasekhar.

-Plot Summary
+Plot summary

 This story is about a woman named Geeta, who has sworn to avenge the death of her late father.
 While searching for her father's murderers, she befriends (and later marries) Inspector Amar.
 He eventually sacrifices his life in the line of duty.
 Following Amar's death, Geeta joins the police force and continues searching for the murderers of her father.
 During this process she meets an auto-driver named Laxman.
 He helps her and endangers himself to confront the people who murdered Geeta's father.